matthops/LESS/README.md

 This is a really simple example of how to use basic LESS.
 Why do more when you can do LESS?

 ###Step 1: Creating, compiling and watching your LESS file
 Fairly simple step, but done incorrectly and it could result in some major frustration.
-If your lESS isn't compiling to the right sheet, you will never see your changes!!!
+If your LESS isn't compiling to the right sheet, you will never see your changes!!!
 * If you haven't already, go ahead and install the LESS module:

 ```shell